Curvature estimates of spacelike surfaces in de Sitter space: Proof of Theorem 1

 \section{Proof of Theorem 1}

-We are now going to prove that if the curvature of the hypersurface is bounded, then the $C^2$ estimate of the solution will be a consequence of the equation of the second fundamental form (\ref{eq:25}).
-We will need the commutator formula for second order derivatives of the second fundamental form, given by Ricci's identity~(\ref{eq:17}), together with the Gauss equation of the surface as a $2$-codimensional spacelike submanifold of the Minkowski space.
-With this in account the equation (\ref{eq:26}) gives the following
+We are now going to prove that if $u$ is an admissible solution of \eqref{eq:t01} then the curvature of the hypersurface is bounded, then the $C^2$ estimate of the solution will be a consequence of the equation of the second fundamental form (\ref{eq:25}) and lower order estimates.
+We will need the commutator formula for second order derivatives of the second fundamental form, given by Ricci's identity~(\ref{eq:17}), together with the Gauss equation of the surface as a codimension $2$ spacelike submanifold of the Minkowski space.
+With this in account and together with equation (\ref{eq:26}) we obtain the following

-where we are using $A_{ij}$ as the second fundamental form of the spacelike hypersurface in de Sitter space, and $h_{ij}$ denotes the second fundamental form of de Sitter space in the flat Minkowski space.
+where we are using $A_{ij}$ for the second fundamental form of the spacelike hypersurface in de Sitter space, and $h_{ij}$ denotes the second fundamental form of de Sitter space in flat Minkowski space.
 Substituting in equation (\ref{eq:17}) we get